rendall/simple-comment/README.md

   - user admininstration
 - GraphQL endpoint
 - GDPR compliance
+  - Users can view and delete their own data without moderator
 - Support for other databases and hosting services
 - Moderators can restrict visitor read and write access
   - IP whitelists, graylists and blacklists